 Time for some intermediate book keeping.
 For both input and output for one run, the total time is 94.4 ms. Multiplying this value by 50, the number of runs, gives 4720 ms or 4.72 seconds to produce the 50 sorted runs.
 Not too bad.

 The third phase gets a little messy.
 First, the matter of buffering is not as straightforward as before.
 Releasing the 30 MB of work space for duty as input buffers for the merge gives 50 buffers of 600 KB each.
 Dividing the buffer size by the record size gives 2,000, the maximum number of records from each run that can be in memory at any time.
 Each run is made from 100,000 records; taking these 2000 at a time means that there must be 50 accesses to each run.
 That means there will be 2500 accesses to all of the runs.
 The access time is seek time and rotational delay or 7.2 ms. Multiply that value by 2500 gives the total access time of 18,000 ms or 18 seconds.
 The total transfer time is for all of the data, 12 Gb as calculated above.
 Dividing 12 Gb by 6 Gb/s gives 2 seconds as the transfer time.
-Total for this third phase is 20 seconds.
+Total for this third phase, the input to the merge, is 20 seconds.

 The limiting factor is the size of main memory.
 First, more memory for the work area would reduce the number of runs and thus reduce some of the seeking.
 More memory for input buffers would cut some of the seeking in phase 3, but the real improvement would be in Phase 4.
 Being able to increase the size of the output buffers could cut the number of outputs significantly.
 For example, being able to double the size of the buffers to 120 KB each would cut the number of outputs in half.
 Increasing the size to 300 KB each would divide the number of outputs by 5.